mstksg/inCode/copy/entries/io-purity.md

 `Parsec` instruction data structure (which is just a list of instructions for Parsec) and a string, Parsec (the library) will return to you a parsed string, following the instructions in the instruction data structure.
 A single `Parsec Int` object doesn't actually parse anything.
-But it can be used by Parsec to parse a string and return an `Int` from the parsing act.
+But it can be *used by Parsec* to parse a string and return an `Int` from the parsing act.

 [parsec]: http://hackage.haskell.org/package/parsec

 And as a more concrete example, [persistent][] provides the `SqlPersistM` data structure that can be run by Persistent to represent an interaction with a data store/database.
 What does this look like in real life?
-Well, give it a `SqlPersistM` object, and it generates an **SQL query**!
-That's right, it produces the actual SQL query string, using the instructions in the data structure.
+Well, give it a `SqlPersistM` object, and it generates a series of **SQL queries**!
+That's right, it produces the actual SQL query strings, using the instructions in the data structure.
 It then executes the query, returning the result.

 [persistent]: http://hackage.haskell.org/package/persistent